qaecology/blogdown-website/content/authors/James Kelleher/_index.md

 - Researchers
 ---

-James Kelleher is a PhD student studying the performance of correlative and mechanistic species distribution models using simulated testing systems.
-He is also interested in conservation technology and remote sensing, particularly for non-invasive wildlife monitoring and efficient data collection.
-James has previously worked on projects involving bat-mosquito interactions, sound pollution in national parks, and crustacean signaling pathways.
+Saoirse Kelleher is a PhD student studying the performance of correlative and mechanistic species distribution models using simulated testing systems.
+She is also interested in conservation technology and remote sensing, particularly for non-invasive wildlife monitoring and efficient data collection.
+Saoirse has previously worked on projects involving bat-mosquito interactions, sound pollution in national parks, and crustacean signaling pathways.